Immuno-oncology CRO Services

 Cancer immunotherapy or immuno-oncology, by definition, represents a specific targeted therapy by using our immune system to fight and destroy cancer cells.
 As this does not involve surgery or use of radiation or chemotherapy, it is relatively safe to the healthy cells of the body.
 Importantly, it could be applicable at all stages of the disease, with higher efficiency.

 The whole objective of Immunotherapy is to enable our immune system understand differences between healthy and cancer cells and then specifically target the cancer cells.
 We now have the tools to produce specific substances that stimulate our immune system to recognise and fight specific cancer cells.
 Monoclonal antibodies, checkpoint inhibitors and cytokines represent a class of immuno-oncology therapies that trigger an immune response to destroy cancer cells.
-As a fact, we have now several such therapies available to successfully treat several cancers including lung, kidney, bladder, head and neck, melanoma and some autoimmune diseases such as rheumatoid arthritis, psoriasis and alopecia.

 In conclusion, immunotherapy (or immuno-oncology) has opened a new era in healthcare and indeed we can soon expect some ground-breaking discoveries that will completely erase our current notion of cancer as a life-threatening disease.
 Having said that, modelling the immune system in vitro to stimulate an effective response to cancer sets a particularly difficult challenge.
 Potential roles of multiple immune cells, the heterogeneity of tumours and the molecular mechanisms involved mean that multiple advanced assay models are required before moving the most promising immunotherapeutic approaches into clinical trials.

 Click on the assays below to find more information: